aryarm/varCA/rules/README.md

 If a pre-trained model is available (orange), the two subworkflows can be executed together automatically via the master pipeline.
 However the subworkflows must be executed separately for training and testing (see [below](#training-and-testing-varca)).

 ## The `prepare` subworkflow
-The [`prepare` subworkflow](prepare.smk) is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline for preparing data for the classifier.
+The [`prepare` subworkflow](prepare.smk) is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow for preparing data for the classifier.
 It generates a tab-delimited table containing variant caller output for every site in open chromatin regions of the genome.
 The `prepare` subworkflow uses the scripts in the [callers directory](callers) to run every variant caller in the ensemble.

 ### execution
 The `prepare` subworkflow is included within the [master pipeline](/Snakefile) automatically.
 However, you can also execute the `prepare` subworkflow on its own, as a separate Snakefile.